mik-tf/tfcloud-marketplace/README.md

 The ThreeFold Cloud Marketplace is a complete solution that enables users to deploy workloads to the ThreeFold Grid.
 It consists of:

 - **Backend**: A serverless API built with Netlify Functions, Auth0, MongoDB Atlas, and Stripe
-- **Frontend**: A React-based web application that interacts with the backend API
+- **Frontend**: A React-based web application built with Vite and TypeScript that interacts with the backend API

+## Current Development Status

+This project is currently in early development.
+The frontend UI components and basic structure have been implemented, but the integration with backend services and third-party providers (Auth0, Stripe, etc.) is still in progress.

 ## Repository Structure